A. League & Divisions

 4. Score sheets must contain the full name of all players used.

 5. Immediately after the game, completed score sheets must be delivered by the winning team to the designated location.
 Failure to deliver score sheets will lead to forfeiture of two points per game.
+(This will be done through Teamlinkt as of 2022)

 I. Postponement of Games